UBC-CIC/TapGives/docs/WebAppUserGuide.md

 ## Requirements

-Before you deploy, you must have the following in place:
+Before you follow the guide, you must have the following in place:
 * [Web App Deployment](https://github.com/UBC-CIC/TapGives-Challenge/blob/master/docs/DeploymentGuide.md)

 | Index                                                           | Description                                   |